 I use a rather systematic approach when palpating for trigger points, starting at the muscle’s origin and going to the insertion, seeking to gather as much information as possible.
 Being methodical is important to contrast the different reactions of the horse and the intensity of the responses along the muscle belly, which allows the physiotherapist to locate the most sensitive point.
 Is it doubtful that taut bands can be palpated in horses, even though palpating a taut band is one of three diagnostic criteria in humans (5)?
 Just imagine the possible depth of a taut band in the gluteus medius muscle of a horse.
 Empirically, it is highly questionable and besides, there is no scientific evidence.

 Treating Trigger Points in Horses with Dry Needling

-Let’s assume that I have already located a hypersensitive spot in the brachiocephalicus muscle.
+Let’s assume that I have already located a hypersensitive spot in the brachiocephalic muscle.
 As a side note, I choose this muscle for several reasons.
-It is one of the easiest to palpate with the pincer palpation.
+It is one of the easiest to palpate with pincer palpation.
 Usually, it is quite painful and it corresponds kind of to the human trapezius.
 The muscle is also the subject of my current doctoral studies.
 I guess you could say, it is my favorite….

 If we were to needle a human’s trapezius muscle, the patient would first lie down on the treatment table.
 Next, we would locate the muscle and the trigger point, ask whether the patient recognizes the pain, and proceed with the dry needling treatment.
 Horses are usually treated while standing.
 As we cannot assess whether a horse recognizes provoked pain, we look for all the trigger points and keep needling until the horse feels annoyed or bored.
 Dry needling requires a lot of patience from the horse.